-Stage III Tips: Help your loved one maintain healthy habits such as eating a heart-healthy diet (below) and quitting smoking and alcohol.
+Stage III Tips: Help your loved one maintain healthy habits such as eating a heart-healthy diet (below), quitting smoking, and limiting alcohol.
 Discuss safe exercise options with the doctor, and follow all doctor’s orders for lifestyle, medication, and testing.
 Continue keeping home records to share with the doctor.

 Stage IV (Class D): This is the final stage of CHF, when your loved one will show signs of severe cardiovascular disease.
 Physical activity will be drastically limited, and your loved one may even be uncomfortable at rest.
 It’s normal to lose the desire to eat or drink at this end stage; no need to insist on food or water if your loved one refuses it.

-Stage IV Tips: Discuss treatment options with your doctor that may reduce symptoms and make your loved one more comfortable.
+Stage IV Tips: Discuss treatment options with your doctor that may reduce symptoms and make your loved one more comfortable during the end stage of congestive heart failure.
 Depending on your loved one’s age, risk factors, and overall health, treatment options may include a heart pump, defibrillator, heart surgery, or intravenous medication.

 When your loved one decides to discontinue treatment, hospice care—also called palliative care—can help keep your loved one comfortable and help the whole family with caregiving, quality of life, and preparing for loss.